-The standard duration of a residential water heater with correct upkeep is 10–12 years.
-Despite the fact that your outdated water heater isn’t having any concerns, it’s at a greater concern of a harmful leak.
+The standard life span of a residential water heater with correct upkeep is 10–12 years.
+Despite the fact that your water heater isn’t having any concerns, it could be at a greater concern of a harmful leak.

 If you’re unsure of your water heater’s age, check the identification sticker on the heater.
 This states the manufacturing date and serial number.